 Notes

 - If you are visual person, check out this video by Cupcake Jemma which shows how to pipe Rainbow Buttercream.
-For tips on piping check out my cupcake frosting post here.
+For tips on piping check out my post on how to decorate cupcakes.

-- I purchased the cotton candy flavouring from a speciality cake store.
+- I purchased the cotton candy flavouring from a specialty cake store.

 Mai says